carissaeats/carissaeats.github.io/aboutme.md

 My **[beyond page](/beyond){:class="nounderline"}** will share some destinations I’ve been blessed to explore (with food as the highlight), whether it's eating fried quail eggs in Taipei night markets or beignets in New Orleans.

-In just a few months, I'll be heading out to [Los Angeles](/losangeleseats){:class="nounderline"} for college.
-Jersey will forever have a special spot in my heart, but I feel lucky to be adding Orlando and LA as new hubs for my blog.
+Jersey will forever hold a special spot in my heart, but getting to explore the culinary scenes of two new and magical cities is something I'm incredibly excited about.

 *Photos on this blog are taken by me.
 Please do not repost my photos without my permission.
-My portraits are taken by Antonia (my sister, the one with the glasses in the picture above), but I'll include her food photography from time-to-time.
+My portraits are mostly taken by my sister, Antonia, but I'll include her food photography from time-to-time.
 Her food photos will always be credited!*